maciekmalachowski/Simple-django-blog/README.md

 # Simple-django-blog
 --------
-This is a ``Django blog`` with user authentication, displaying and adding posts.
+This is a ``Django blog`` with
+- User authentication
+- Displaying posts
+- Adding posts.